FFFSTANZA/FoloCharge/COMPLETE_FEATURES.md

 ## Conclusion

-FoloCharge delivers a comprehensive, production-ready platform for Indian EV charging station operators.
+Folonite DMS delivers a comprehensive, production-ready platform for Indian EV charging station operators.
 With two powerful modules, extensive documentation, and a focus on user experience, the application provides both technical diagnostics and business intelligence in a single, easy-to-use interface.

 **Status**: ✅ PRODUCTION READY
 **Version**: 1.0.0